linux-system-roles/ad_integration/README.md

 Network connection type such as ethernet, bridge, bond...etc, the network role contains a list of possible values.
 Only applicable if `ad_integration_manage_dns` is true

+#### ad_dyndns_update

+If true, SSSD is configured to automatically update the AD DNS server with the IP address of the client.

+Default: false

+#### ad_dyndns_ttl

+Optional.
+The TTL, in seconds, to apply to the client's DNS record when updating it.
+Only applicable if `ad_dyndns_update` is true

+**Note:** This will override the TTL set by an administrator on the server.

+Default: 3600

+#### ad_dyndns_iface

+Optional.
+Interface or a list of interfaces whose IP addresses should be used for dynamic DNS updates.
+Special value "*" implies all IPs from all interfaces should be used.
+Only applicable if `ad_dyndns_update` is true

+Default: Use the IP addresses of the interface which is used for AD LDAP connection

+#### ad_dyndns_refresh_interval

+Optional.
+How often should, in seconds, periodic DNS updates be performed in addition to when the back end goes online.
+Only applicable if `ad_dyndns_update` is true

+**Note:** lowest possible value is 60 seconds.
+If value less than 60 is specified sssd will assume lowest value only.

+Default: 86400

+#### ad_dyndns_update_ptr

+Optional.
+If true, the PTR record should also be explicitly updated.
+Only applicable if `ad_dyndns_update` is true

+Default: true

+#### ad_dyndns_force_tcp

+Optional.
+If true, the nsupdate utility should default to using TCP for communicating with the DNS server.
+Only applicable if `ad_dyndns_update` is true

+Default: false

+#### ad_dyndns_auth

+Optional.
+If true, GSS-TSIG authentication will be used for secure updates with the DNS server when updating A and AAAA records.
+Only applicable if `ad_dyndns_update` is true

+Default: true

+#### ad_dyndns_server

+Optional.
+DNS server to use when performing a DNS update when autodetection settings fail.
+Only applicable if `ad_dyndns_update` is true

+Default: None (let nsupdate choose the server)

 #### ad_integration_join_parameters

 Additional parameters (as a string) supplied directly to the realm join command.